 Sell donated gold and silver from Barrow-in-Furness charity shops, online and by post.

 For a Barrow-in-Furness charity shop, the nearest city specialist is a long way off, which is why GoldPaid works online and by post.
 Photograph a gold or silver item, send it on WhatsApp and ask anything first, then request a free prepaid Royal Mail Special Delivery label to post it.
-A no-obligation written valuation comes back, the charity is paid by Faster Payments into its registered bank account once it accepts, and declined items are returned free and fully insured.
+A no-obligation written valuation comes back, the charity is paid by Faster Payments into its registered bank account once it accepts, and declined items are returned free and tracked, with Royal Mail cover.

 Charity shops in Barrow-in-Furness